FelixEmmerich/WEKIT/WEKIT/Assets/StreamingAssets/WEKIT Readme.txt

 								Recording starts after a countdown which can be set in the text field below the button.
 								The slider below sets a step size from 1 to 3, i.e. a setting of 1 records every frame, a setting of 2 every second frame, etc. Can be used to reduce file size.
-								If you are using a WekitPlayerContainer, each device will have its own TimeStep slider situated above their name.
+								If you are using a WekitPlayerContainer, each device will have its own TimeStep slider situated above its name.

 Replay/Stop			F9			Replay or stop replaying the data that was last recorded or loaded.
 								A slider underneath the Pause/Unpause switch indicates the currently played frame and